WHO Global Health Observatory Indicators Scraper

 - 📝 Sign up.
 Create a free account with $5 credit (takes 2 minutes).

 - 🌐 Open the Actor.
-Find the WHO Global Health Observatory (GHO) Indicators Scraper on the Apify Store.
+Go to the WHO GHO Health Indicators Scraper page on the Apify Store.

 - 📥 Download.
-Grab results in the Dataset tab as CSV, Excel, JSON, or XML.
+Grab your results in the Dataset tab as CSV, Excel, JSON, or XML.

 💼 Business use cases